Emilio Porro

-Emilio Agustín Porro (born 27 May 1996) is an Argentine professional footballer who plays as a defender.
+Emilio Agustín Porro (born 27 May 1996) is an Argentine professional footballer who plays as a defender for Ferrocarril Midland in the Primera Nacional of Argentina.

 Career

 Porro began with All Boys.
 The 2016–17 campaign saw him make the breakthrough into their senior squad, with Porro appearing for his debut on 26 March 2017 versus Boca Unidos.
 He scored his first goal during his second appearance, netting the opener of a 2–2 draw with Independiente Rivadavia on 1 April.
 Forty-five further appearances followed across his opening three campaigns, the latter of which was in Primera B Metropolitana after 2017–18 relegation, before he scored for the second time against Defensores Unidos in February 2019.

 In October 2021, Porro moved to All Boys de Santa Rosa.

+In 2026, I will return to Ferrocarril Midland to compete in the Primera Nacional of Argentina.